Denturist: Legal recognition of denturists

-The Health Amendment Act (1933) was the first legal document that gave rise to the practice of Denturism in Canada.
-The Dental Mechanics Act of Alberta (1961) was the future update to this legislation allowing Denturists to begin work in the field.
-They were also known as "Dental Mechanics" or "Denture Therapists."

-This gave rise for the need for legal recognition of denturists in other countries.
-In the United States, the first legally recognised Denturists were found in Oregon, 1971.
-In 1974, denturists were first legally recognised and in 1978, Denture Therapists began practicing.

 The increasing rate of ill-fitting, misaligned, unstable and unsupportive dentures motivated three Denturists in 1956 to pursue international recognition.
 Rolf Pfenniger, Hannes Stiebler and Stephan Grabert formed the Internationale Arbeitsgemeinschaft der Zahnprothetiker.
 In English, this is the International Federation of Denturists.

 Denturists have campaigned for the right to practice independently in many states, with the argument that they can provide greater access and lower-cost prosthetic services.
 This argument has been disproved by examining other jurisdictions in the world which have both dentists and denturists.
 In Canada, six years after regulating of denturists commenced, the fees quoted in their fee guide were similar to those of dentists.
 Consequently, most of these campaigns have so far failed.

 In some jurisdictions, denturists must operate under the supervision or oral health certificate of a dentist.
 Many dentists argue that this does not happen.
 For example, in 1991, investigators hired by the Arizona Dental Association found that only three out of the state's 13 denturists advised callers to see a dentist before visiting them.
 Many denturists argue that from a business point of view dentists are viewed as competition and in many locations dentists may "steal their business" after doing an exam.
 With the work of the IFD and other denturist campaigns across the globe, there is hope for clearer recognition and scope in future.